TU-Dublin-Computer-Science/Solar-XR/Documentation/Application Documentation.md

-This file documents the core simulation of the project.
+This file documents the project.
 It can be assumed that implementation is the same across both Godot and Unity versions unless stated otherwise.
 The differences between the Unity and Godot versions is documented [here](Godot%20vs%20Unity%20Implementations).
 # Orbiting Body Hierarchy
 The core of the simulation is the "OrbitingBody" class (scene in Godot and prefab in Unity, essentially a class by OOP terms).
 This is designed to recursively create the solar system.
 The example below visualises this, with both the "central body" and the satellites all being of the orbiting body class.